ayumu-tanaka/Japanese_Economy/README.md

-# NCCU-AGU Joint Seminar: Japanese Economy
+# NCCU-AGU Joint Seminar on the Japanese Economy

 ## Description